TISEPSE/Appli-Tel/README.md

 # Mobile phone portfolio
 ## What does my app do and look like ?
 > [!NOTE]
-I created this application to practice coding in html / css and javascript and I'm pretty happy with the result.
+I created this application to practice coding in html / css and javascript but above all to create a portfolio (i'm pretty happy with the result).
 The image you see is the first page on which you can click to see various buttons on my other works.

 ![image](https://github.com/TISEPSE/Appli-Tel/assets/143852263/ab36df58-f850-483f-9267-6af7ceb93044)